msbit/tools/README.md

 Run Bundle update in a Ruby project, determine the appropriate direct and transitive dependencies, and add a Git commit with a corresponding message.

+## Composer Updates

+    composer-updates.sh

+Run Composer update in a PHP project, determine the appropriate direct and transitive dependencies, and add a Git commit with a corresponding message.

 ## Curl Benchmark

     curl-benchmark.sh <curl-arguments>